Solamil/rsync-script/README.md

  - `rs ls .` - Print out list of files in a current directory(`.`) on remote host.
 If it exist on remote host.
 It is much like `ls -la` on local machine.
  - `rs dir/ push -r` - Push directory and its content (`-r`) to remote host.
 Directory is defined with relative path.
  - `rs diff compare.txt` - Print out differences between local `compare.txt` and remote one.
- - `rs remote files pull --dry-run` - Find candidates(`--dry-run` - rsync option) for pulling files and directories defined in function `rsync-files`
+ - `rs files pull --dry-run` - Find candidates(`--dry-run` - rsync option) for pulling files and directories defined in function `rsync-files`

 ## Dependencies